Jesselee2019/ss_vultr_vpn/README.md

 # Start a server
 Just use/buy the cheapest one.
 But for curiousity, I searched that 'what hardware will affect as a VPN server?', the answer is CPU and network.

+10/03 update:
+The reason why CPU is essential that depends on how many users using it.
+Like we have a multi-tasks env, and need a strong core to process every single task.

 # Install Shadowsocks
 Commands:
 ```